weavora/doctrine-extensions/README.md

 DBAL Extensions
 ---------------

-There is only one small enhancements to DBAL classes is `Connection::lockSafeUpdate` that allow you to restart query in case of transaction was locked and failed.
-But maybe it will be useful as example how to extend Doctrine connection class with custom methods.
+There is only one small enhancement to DBAL classes - `Connection::lockSafeUpdate` that allows you to restart a query in case a transaction has been locked and failed.
+Maybe, it will be useful to show how to extend Doctrine connection class with custom methods.

 **How to configure**